 - National Institute of Justice: Digital Evidence & Forensics

-- International Association of Chiefs of Police (I.A.C.P.): Bringing Sexual Assault Victims to Justice Video
+- International Association of Chiefs of Police (I.A.C.P.): Bringing Sexual Assault Offenders to Justice Video

 - I.A.C.P.
 Investigative Strategies and Supplemental Report